The Death Match: Organisation of the bakery team

 Under German occupation, all Soviet organisations and clubs were dissolved.
 By the end of 1941, German administration allowed newly formed Ukrainian sport clubs.
 In January 1942, football trainer and sport reporter Georgi Dmitrievich Shvetsov founded the club Rukh (Movement).
-He tried to engage the best players in Kyiv.
+He tried to engage the best players in Kiev.

 But most of the former Dynamo players, among them the very popular goalkeeper Trusevich, did not want to play in Rukh, probably because they took Shvetsov for a collaborateur.
 Trusevich found a job in the Bakery No. 1 which guaranteed their workers and their families normal supplies of food.
 More former Dynamo players found jobs in the bakery.
 The German director Joseph Kordik, an engineer from Moravia, encouraged them to form a football team: FC Start.
 After World War II Kordik declared to the NKVD that in reality he was Czech, not German.

-Three players of the former club Lokomotiv Kyiv were incorporated into the new team.
-Four former players who were directly submitted to the German administration also played for Start: three Ukrainian policemen and one engine driver of the German railways Reichsbahn in Kyiv.
+Three players of the former club Lokomotiv Kiev were incorporated into the new team.
+Four former players who were directly submitted to the German administration also played for Start: three Ukrainian policemen and one engine driver of the German railways Reichsbahn in Kiev.
 None amongst the Start players had played for the Dynamo team in the years immediately before the war, although some of them had left the club only a couple of years before.